Variation Free Approach for Molecular Density Functional Theory: Data-driven Stochastic Optimization: Variation free method

 \subsection{Hybrid Density Functional Theory (H-DFT)}

-The VF-DFT approach does not require the calculation of the Helmholtz energy variation and allows a faster solution than the classical DFT with Picard iteration.
-However, classic DFT provides a more accurate solution.
-To maintain the advantages in computation's speed up and quality of the solution from both approaches, it was decided to combine them into a single algorithm called Hybrid Hybrid Density Functional Theory (H-DFT) \fref{fig:H-DFT}.
-At the initial stage of H-DFT, the approximate solution is sought via VF-DFT and stochastic optimization techniques.
-Then, the solution which produces VF-DFT is supplied as an initial approximation to the classical DFT Picard iteration.
-This combination made it possible to obtain a significant gain in the speed of density calculation, in comparison with the classical DFT (the results on speed and quality are given in the section~\ref{sec:results}), while the quality of the solution remained at the same level as that of the classical algorithm.
-Due to the fact that the VF-DFT solution is close to equilibrium, for Picard iteration, the value of $ \gamma $ could be set large enough.
-This affects the speed of Picard iteration and the number of iterations required for the algorithm.
+The VF-DFT approach does not require the calculation of the Helmholtz free energy variation and works faster than the classical DFT with Picard iteration.
+However, classical DFT provides a more accurate solution.
+To maintain the advantages in computation speed up and quality of the solution from both approaches, we combined them into a single approach called Hybrid Density Functional Theory (H-DFT) \fref{fig:H-DFT}.
+At the initial stage of H-DFT, the approximate solution is sought by VF-DFT with stochastic optimization techniques.
+Then, the solution produced by VF-DFT is supplied as the initial approximation for the classical DFT Picard iteration to clarify the solution.
+This combination made it possible to obtain a significant gain in the speed of density calculation, in comparison with the classical DFT, while the quality of the solution remained at the same level as in the classical algorithm.
+Due to the fact that the VF-DFT solution is close to equilibrium, the value of $\gamma$ for Picard iteration could be set large enough.
+This affects the speed of the Picard iteration and the number of iterations required for the algorithm.